BAJAJ FINSERV DIRECT LIMITED

 What does NSE stand for?

-NSE stands for National Stock Exchange, India’s leading platform for trading in equities, derivatives, debt instruments, and other securities.
+NSE stands for National Stock Exchange of India Limited, a recognised stock exchange that facilitates trading in equity, derivatives, debt instruments, and other securities.

-India’s two primary stock exchanges are the National Stock Exchange and the Bombay Stock Exchange.
-Both operate regulated marketplaces that enable investors to trade listed securities, providing liquidity, transparency, and reliable mechanisms for price formation.
+India’s two primary recognised stock exchanges are the National Stock Exchange of India and the Bombay Stock Exchange.
+Both operate regulated electronic trading platforms for listed securities under SEBI supervision.

 View More